crossplane/docs/content/v1.13/concepts/composite-resource-definitions.md

 the `compositeDeletePolicy` default value `Foreground`.
 When a deleted claim has the `compositeDeletePolicy` property set to `Foreground` the controller deletes the associated composite using the propagation policy `foreground`.
-This causes Kubernetes to use foreground cascading deletion which ensures that all child resources are deleted before the parent resource.
-Kubernetes deletes all the dependent objects before deleting the composite resource.
-The deletion of the claim suspends until the composite and all associated child resources are deleted.
+This causes Kubernetes to use foreground cascading deletion which deletes all child resources before deleting the parent resource.
+The claim controller waits for the composite deletion to finish before returning.

 When creating a claim the user can override the `defaultCompositeDeletePolicy` by including the `spec.compositeDeletePolicy` property with either the `Background` or `Foreground` value.